 How to Reach Jalori Pass

-Jalori Pass is a high mountain pass which is located at an altitude of 3,120m (10,236ft).
-The road conditions from Jibhi to Jalori Pass is quite steep.
+Jalori Pass is a high mountain pass located at 3,120m (10,236ft).
+The road conditions from Jibhi to Jalori Pass are considerably perpendicular.

-If you are in your vehicle then please drive safe.
-The sharp turns can give you goosebumps, anytime.
+If you are in your vehicle, then please drive safely.
+The sharp corners can give you goosebumps anytime.

-Jalori Pass has a Jalori Mata temple right at the starting & a few chai shops.
-The Jalori Mata temple embarks the start of the Serolsar Lake Trek.
-The trail for which passes from right behind the temple.
+Jalori Pass has a Jalori Mata temple right at the starting & several chai shops.
+The Jalori Mata temple embarks on the start of the Serolsar Lake Trek.
+The trail for which passes from behind the temple.

 Delhi to Jalori Pass Bus

-You have to divide your Delhi to Jalori Pass bus journey into different phases.
-As such there’s no direct bus to Jalori Pass from Delhi.
+You must divide your Delhi to Jalori Pass bus journey into different phases.
+As such, there’s no direct bus to Jalori Pass from Delhi.